Inschrijven op de nieuwsbrief

 Dean Bowen

 (The Netherlands, 1984) is a poet, performer and teacher.
-As apparent in his multilingual poetry collection Bokman (2018), his work looks at the relationship of people's identity to society.
+As evident in his multilingual poetry collection Bokman (2018), his work looks at the relationship of people's identity to society.
 A strong performance won him the first Van Dale SPOKEN Award in the poetry category.
-In his Ik vond geen spoken in Achtmaal (I Found No Ghosts in Achtmaal, 2020), an unnamed figure describes through diary entries, poems, confessions, and rituals the search for what remains of a person, long after they have died.
+In 2019 and 2020 he was poet laureate of Rotterdam.
+Ik vond geen spoken in Achtmaal (I Found No Ghosts in Achtmaal, 2020) describes, via diary entries, poems, confessions, and rituals, the search for what remains of a person long after they have died.
 He has published poems on the online platforms SampleKanon and Hard//Hoofd and in magazines such as nY and Kunsttijdschrift Vlaanderen.
-Together with musician-artist Willie Darktrousers and with performers Martin Rombouts and Maxime Garcia Diaz, he created the music and spoken word performance Poetic Resistance: a poetic indictment of anger and resistance.
-Can a demonstration be a poem, a manifesto an art object?
-Especially for the closing programme of Winternachten festival 2023, they will make new work together in response to the question: what is the raw material of the poem?
+Together with musician-artist Willie Darktrousers and with poets Martin Rombouts and Maxime Garcia Diaz, he created the music and spoken-word performance Poetic Resistance: a poetic indictment of anger and resistance.

 Archive available for: Dean Bowen